 “Magic and Tragic”

-“Magic and Tragic” was the title of a regular column in a former Birmingham community newspaper.
-While we’ve named this site “Magic City Religion” after Birmingham’s most famous promotional name, religion also encompasses tragedy.
-On October 12, midway through our semester of study, three-year old Kamille “Cupcake” McKinney was kidnapped from a birthday party in Tom Brown Village.
-Ten days later the depth of this heart-wrenching crime was revealed when her lifeless body was found dead in a dumpster across town.
+A regular column in a former Birmingham newspaper was called “Magic & Tragic.”
+We’ve named this site “Magic City Religion” after Birmingham’s most famous promotional name.
+But religion also encompasses tragedy.
+Midway through our study on October 12, 2019, three-year old Kamille “Cupcake” McKinney was kidnapped from a birthday party in Tom Brown Village.
+Ten days later the depth of this heart-wrenching crime was revealed when her lifeless body was found in a dumpster.
 St. James’s A.M.E.
 Church located next to Tom Brown Village opened its doors the next day for prayer.
 On Sunday, October 27, her funeral was held at New Beginnings Christian Ministry, a congregation in that once met in Kingston, just north of Tom Brown Village.
 Her body was borne to Elmwood Cemetery where it traveled its last mile on a white, horse-drawn carriage.

 Throughout this project, we’ve come back to a definition of religions offered by Thomas A. Tweed, it states that religions “celebrate joys and confront sufferings by drawing on human and suprahuman forces to make homes and cross boundaries” (2006).
 In Avondale’s religious life there are many joys and sufferings, much that is magic and much that is tragic.
 In the profiles below, we’ve endeavored to illuminate some of the homes Birmingham’s religious communities have made in this neighborhood as they seek to cross the boundary to a better tomorrow.